turingschool/mod-0-project-fe/section3/reflection.md

 3. In your own words, explain what an Array method is.

-- An Array method is s function that is built into javascript to perform a specific process.
+- An `Array method` is a function that is built into javascript to perform a specific process.
 Such as, added something to an end of an Array or to the beginning.

 4. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?